gjimher/ksql/docs/installation/server-config/index.rst

     These configurations control how Kafka Streams executes queries.
 These can be provided with the optional ``ksql.streams`` prefix.
 For example,  ``ksql.streams.auto.offset.reset`` and ``ksql.streams.cache.max.bytes.buffering``.

+    .. important:: Streams configurations specified in the ``ksqlserver.properties`` file are not automatically propagated to streams apps.
+To propagate the settings to KSQL and streams, use the ``ksql.core.streams`` prefix for your configuration.
+For example, ``auto.offset.reset`` becomes ``ksql.core.streams.auto.offset.reset``.

 You can set the following parameters for the KSQL Server only.

 Admin Client